ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   A TAM receiving this error might attempt to use an alternate certificate.

 ERR_ATTESTATION_REQUIRED (7)
-: Indicates attestation of the TAM is required by the TEEP Agent side.
-This will lead to an additional QueryRequest / QueryResponse message pair to be exchanged before proceeding to the Update message.
+: Indicates that the TEEP Agent requires attestation of the TAM.

 ERR_CERTIFICATE_EXPIRED (9)
 : A certificate has expired or is not currently